montagdude/ddwfttw_vehicle/README.md

 * Frame drag due to air flow over the vehicle
 * Rolling resistance

 I could not find detailed specifications for the vehicle, so I had to estimate most of the parameters.
 Available information included the rotor diameter and airfoil.
-The rotor is definitely note completely optimized, but I did spend some time tweaking it to try to get a positive net force over the largest speed range I could.
+The rotor is definitely not completely optimized, but I did spend some time tweaking it to try to get a positive net force over the largest speed range I could.

 The main simulation script is sim.py.
 Python with matplotlib and numpy are required to run it.
 Note that the code is not at all optimized, so it takes a long time to run.
 All the parameters are in the main part of sim.py if you would like to experiment.